mere-z/odin-recipes/README.md

-Apparently we are building a basic recipe website...
+a super basic recipe website...

-Also apparently it is going to look rather plain/brutalist.

-The skills I will have demonstrated are basic recipe website building I think
+The website can be found here: